pnnl/memgaze/xlib/README.md

    Second, for an unknown reason, DynInst sometimes inserts unnecessary spill code.
 Further, the spill code is added *after* the mapping of new instrumentation to original code is generated!

+   As an aside, it is important to note that the resolution of the mapping is the basic-block level rather than per-instruction.
+The basic-block mapping is typically sufficient to obtain an instruction level one as long as the order of instrumented instructions does not change.
+MemGaze does not change ordering.

-   This has two results.
+   The two problems above have two results.
 First, it adds time overhead to instrumented code.
 Second, it means that DynInst's mapping of new instrumentation to original code is wrong.

    Possible workarounds: Re-run MemGaze's static binary analysis on the new code within the binary.